Brand new!

 Death Rides the Rails

-Death is as close as the nearest railroad track.
+Death as as close as the nearest railroad track.

-That’s what the people of an Illinois town learn when a leaking railroad tank car explodes, leveling part of the town and creating huge fires that threaten to cause even bigger explosions.
+That’s what the people of a small Illinois town learn when a leaking railroad tank car explodes, leveling part of the town and creating huge fires that threaten to cause even larger explosions.

-Published in 1979, this novel was my first book.
-Alas, it was never widely distributed and is long out of print.
-The publisher went out of business shortly after it came out – coincidence, not cause and effect, I’m sure.
+Published in 1979, this was my first book and was never widely distributed because the publisher, Manor Books, went out of business shortly after it came out — coincidence, not cause and effect, I’m sure.